Disavie/texteditor/README.md

 - No copy-paste functionality yet.
 - Some command sequences may need rework to support motion commands.
 - Flickering issues during fast typing may occur.
+- Sometimes segfaults when leaving normal mode, not super reproduceable though

 ## Development Log

+Soon to be added:
+    -Add smart indenting
+    -Fix smart_movedown so that it will actually scroll to bottom of document instead of 10 lines from the bottom -Still has trouble scrolling when writing at the end of the line sometimes and I don't know why -Make undo/redo jump cursor to position of change too -Make a /t and /b command to jump to top and bottom of document

 ### Commit History

+#### Commit #31
+- d and x dont work with undo redo right now.
+- Added support for some improved motions like []w []b []F[] []f[] []h/j/k/l
+- f was broken, fixed it

 #### Commit #30
 - Started work on an undo/redo tree and added support for multiple buffers.
 - Enhanced status bar with more accurate write size notifications.